My Approach to Helping

 My Therapy Focus

-I am a strong advocate for EMDR.
-I have seen remarkable benefits from using it.
-I have used it with children, adolescents, and adults; I have used it in individual and in collaborative sessions.
+I am certified in EMDR, and am a strong advocate for it.
+I have used it with children, adolescents, and adults; in individual and in collaborative sessions.
 For those of you who don't know about EMDR, it is a remarkable method designed to work with trauma and PTSD, and endorsed by both the Veterans Association, and the American Psychological Association.
 It's also useful in any circumstance where there is a disconnect or conflict between conscious thoughts, emotions, and actions.
-In other words: addictions, anxieties, phobias, eating disorders, difficult or conflicted transitions, etc. Please see my website for more information, and I am happy to talk more about it in consultation.
+In other words: addictions, anxieties, phobias, eating disorders, difficult or conflicted transitions, etc. Please see my website for more information, and know that I am happy to talk more about it in consultation.